 The Aviation Flight Science, Aviation Management and Operations, and Aviation Technical Operations Programs are all accredited by the Aviation Accreditation Board International (AABI).
 Reaffirmation has been approved from 2022-2027.

 Areas of assessment

-- Course Learning Outcomes—knowledge and skills do students need to acquire and demonstrate by in each course in their program of study to meet the program learning outcomes.
+- Course Learning Outcomes—knowledge and skills students must acquire and demonstrate specific to each course taken.

 Objectives and outcomes are measured in a variety of ways.
 Direct measures are those that can be quantified such as the score on an examination.
 Indirect measures are not directly quantifiable but valuable such as surveys and employer interviews.

 Specific measures are determined for each objective and outcome and assessed on a regular basis.
 Data is analyzed and is the basis for program or course change.
 Follow-up assessment determines if changes have made the desired improvements.
 Assessment occurs on a regular schedule in a repeating cycle.